From station, to track-side, to train, the IoT (internet of things) revolution is fast gaining momentum within rail.

 However, with all the excitement that connected infrastructure brings to the industry, comes equal measures of concern.
-The reliance on open networks and open source software, leaves physical – as well as virtual – assets exposed to cyber invasion, if they are not implemented and maintained securely.
+The reliance on open networks, leaves physical – as well as virtual – assets exposed to cyber invasion, if they are not implemented and maintained securely.

 With human lives and significant dollar values worth of damage at stake, KiwiRail is enhancing its cyber security efforts and engineering a secure centralized platform to host its existing real-time systems.